 Portfolio holdings: The sub-fund is actively managed.
-It mainly invests in emerging market corporate and government bonds and money market instruments.
-These investments are denominated in any OECD currency and may be below investment grade.
-Typically, the sub-fund's average interest rate duration is no more than 3 years.
-The sub-fund may or may not hedge currency risk at the portfolio level, at the discretion of the investment manager, so long as exposure to emerging market currencies is no higher than 25% of net assets.
+It mainly invests in corporate and government bonds, money market instruments and deposits.
+These investments may be anywhere in the world, including emerging markets.
+The bond investments may be below investment grade and denominated in any OECD currency, in particular EUR.
+The sub-fund may or may not hedge currency risk at the portfolio level, at the discretion of the investment manager.
+The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities such as credit, equities, interest rates and foreign exchange.

-Management Process: In actively managing the sub-fund, the investment manager uses market analysis and analysis of individual issuers to identify those bonds that appear to offer the best risk-adjusted returns (top-down and bottom-up approach).
+Management Process: In actively managing the sub-fund, the investment manager uses analysis of markets and individual issuers to identify those bonds that appear to offer the best risk-adjusted returns (top-down and bottom-up approach).
+The investment manager is not constrained by the benchmark for the construction of the portfolio and makes its own investment decisions.